namhyung/uftrace/doc/uftrace-graph.md

 Each field has following meaning:

  * total: function execution time in total
+ * total-avg: average of total time of each function.
+ * total-max: max of total time of each function.
+ * total-min: min of total time of each function.
  * self : function execution time excluding its children's
+ * self-avg: average of self time of each function.
+ * self-max: max of self time of each function.
+ * self-min: min of self time of each function.
  * addr : address of the function

 The default value is 'total'.
 If given field name starts with "+", then it'll